run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-epl-template.md

 .
 Name: name of correlation
 .
 Source: the source of event
 .
-Type of connection: external correlation or file.
+Type of connection: external correlation or file
 .
 Category: category of event created

 Actions: